WSU-cshimizu/ceg4110-group-project-chimera/deliverables/guest.md

 ## Pertinent Questions

 * Question 1: Are there any moments when priortizing work, you do not have to prioritize cost and revenue?
-    * Answer: Yes, companies that have a longer relationship with the company will be prioritized first.
+    * Answer: Yes, stakeholders that have a longer relationship with the company will be prioritized first.
-* Question 2:
+* Question 2: How do you determine the ROI for subjective measures like user experience?
+    * Answer: User experience changes can be quantified more than you might think.
+For example, moving a button 50 pixels hardly takes up the developer's time.

 ## Lessons Learned